Skip to content

 Team Members

-Interim Treasurer: Brian Hebron
+Treasurer: Brian Saunders

-Company Secretary: Brian Hebron
+Company Secretary: Brian Saunders

 Andy Douglass Andy has a BSc (Engineering) and MBA.
 He worked as an engineer within the steel industry in Sheffield for around 45 years and then as a consultant working on steel industry-related issues.
 Now retired, he is a Parish Councillor and a trustee of a local sports association.
 Having spent much of his working life improving energy efficiency and environmental compliance in an extremely energy-intensive industry, Andy is now interested in helping others to reduce their carbon footprint.